gridlang/grid/docs/src/types.md

 ## Block

-Blocks in Grid are represented by `{...}` and can contains various types statements.
+Blocks in Grid are represented by `{...}` and can contains various types of statements.
 Blocks have a value they resolve to, and can thus be assigned to [variables](variables.md).
 The last expression or value in a block is used as its effective value in larger expressions.

 ### Example: